dev-Khan2228/Patient-Management-System-Java-DSA/README.md

 IMPORTANT
 Data is stored in Java memory, so it resets when the program closes.

+## Project Development Process
+Step 1

+Requirement analysis was performed.

+The main roles were identified as:

+Patient
+Doctor
+Administrator
+Step 2

+The system architecture and modules were designed.

+Step 3

+Java classes were created for:

+Patient
+Doctor
+Appointment
+Medical Record
+Step 4

+DSA structures were integrated to efficiently manage the information.

+Step 5

+Separate authentication systems were created for patients, doctors and administrators.

+Step 6

+Patient and doctor registration functionality was implemented.

+Step 7

+Administrator CRUD operations were implemented.

+CRUD represents:

+Create
+Read
+Update
+Delete
+Step 8

+Appointment and medical record management were implemented.

+Step 9

+The project was compiled and tested through the Java command line.

 ## Conclusion

 The Patient Management System demonstrates the practical implementation of Java and Data Structures & Algorithms in a real-world healthcare management scenario.